Thanks to an Apple bug, now it's easier than ever to create fake news—or at least fake news headlines that appear to come from credible sources.

 The mobile version of Safari (for iPhone, iPad, and iPod touch) allows users to select text from within a Web page before tapping on the Share button, as a means of highlighting a particular portion of a page for the recipient of an iMessage.

 However, Apple does not limit the preview text selection to only what the browser received from the Web server, and therein lies the flaw.
 Users can type something into a page's search bar (or any other text field), select the text they just typed, tap the browser's Share button, and then tap the green-and-white Message icon to send it to an iMessage recipient of their choice.

 Currently there is nothing to prevent a user from typing a misleading headline or other deceptive text into a field and making it part of the page preview.
 While MacRumors calls the flaw "fun" and notes that it can easily be exploited as a prank, we feel that all iMessage users should take caution, as the flaw could also potentially be used in more sinister attacks, for example as a means to try to get financial investors to buy or sell stocks in a panic based on false headlines.

 Apple has not yet announced plans to mitigate the flaw, but presumably it will be fixed in an upcoming version of iOS.
-Update: The bug still hasn't been fixed as of the release of iOS 12.3—nearly two months after the MacRumors article was published.
+Update: The bug still hasn't been fixed as of the release of iOS 13.1.1—more than seven months after the MacRumors article was published.